AlexisVM/ProgLang/README.md

-# Steganography for copyrighting
+# Steganography for Copyright

-This proyect has the purpose of helping copyrighting laws by applying techniques to hide information at plain sight.
+This proJect has the purpose of helping copyrighting laws by applying techniques to hide information at plain sight.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by